CamilaJaviera91/pyspark-first-approach/README.md

 - This code reads a CSV with PySpark, converts the data to Pandas, and creates a bar chart showing the top 10 countries by population percentage.

+#### def create_table(spark):

+- This code reads a CSV file, selects the top 10 most populated countries, and generates a PDF with a table showing the country, population, and percentage.
+It then saves the PDF in a folder.

 ### ✅ Example Output:

 <img src="./images/pic4.png" alt="pyspark" width="500"/>